Reviewing Better Choice (BTTR) and Its Competitors

 |2.41

-This table compares Better Choice and its rivals top-line revenue, earnings per share and valuation.
+This table compares Better Choice and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue